kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 Replacement is usually straightforward, but has some semantic ambiguities.
 Given a pattern, a replacement, and an input, we allow higher level APIs to define semantics such as
 * whether the first or all matches should be replaced.
-* if replacing all matches, how to deal with overlapping matches.
+* if replacing all matches, repeatedly find the next non-overlapping leftmost-first match, replace it, then continue scanning after the replaced match.

-That said, whether the matches are leftmost-first or leftmost-longest is always undefined.
+    * This means that some instances of patterns might be skipped if there are overlaps.
+    * The resulting string might contain new matches due to replacements.

 ### Referencing Capturing Groups